yasin-arafat-05/Mynotes/Academic/Phy_2nd_Mam_Part/interference.md

 - When $\( \Delta \phi \)$ is a multiple of $\( 2 \pi \)$, the waves are in phase.
 - When $\( \Delta \phi \)$ is an odd multiple of $\( \pi \)$, the waves are in antiphase (180 degrees out of phase).
 - When $\( \Delta \phi \)$ is an even multiple of $\( \pi \)$, the waves are in phase again.

+# Analytical treatment of interference:

+Let a source(s) of monochoromatic light of wavelength of $\( \lambda \)$ and two pinholes A and B are equidistance from source s.
+Now, the source A and B are behaved as coherent source and the distance between of them is d and the distance between source and display is D. Let, a be amplitude of these waves.
+The phase difference between two wave reaching the point P, at any instant $\( \Delta \)$ .